 My word for 2018 was IMPERFECT and it makes me laugh to write about it now.
 The intent was to acknowledge my perfectionist streak and prevent it from getting in my way; I intended to move past “But it’s not perfect.” to “Here it is.
 What do you think?”
 And I did do this, launching several new courses as well as forcing myself to make and share video content.
 But the real power of this word appeared more in my personal life.
 During the year I juggled responsibilities as a daughter-in-law, caring for my mother-in-law and the family as they came to terms with her dementia and the necessity of moving her to full-time care, along with my responsibilities as wife/partner/friend to husband David, whose diagnosis of early-onset Alzheimer’s began to impact our daily lives in surprising (often hilarious) ways.

 In 2019 I settled on the simplest of words – BE.
 And this little word brought with it peace.
-This was the year I welcomed Miriam Jobin to The Phone Lady team.
-While her tenure was brief, it was amazing to see the world, and communication skills, through the experience of someone under 25.
-At work, I was challenged to be a better leader and colleague which, after 13 years of working alone, wasn’t always easy.
-And I was challenged at home, as dementia took centre stage, continually creating moments of joy … and frustration.
+I was challenged at home, as dementia took centre stage, continually creating moments of joy … and frustration.
 I often found myself completely overwhelmed, feeling frozen in the moment and unable to do anything.
 Then I’d remember my word – BE.
-I told myself, usually out loud, that all was well in this moment.
-That I was safe, smart and capable, in this moment.
-That whatever decision I made, in this moment, would be the right one.
+I told myself, usually out loud, that all was well in that moment.
+That I was safe, smart and capable, in that moment.
+That whatever decision I made, in that moment, would be the right one.
 What happened?
 I found a magical space, a space where worry, stress and self-doubt vanished.
 I’d heard and read about this space for years, practicing both meditation and yoga believing these were the keys to be-ing.
 And while they are certainly an important part of the journey, finding my own “be” happened because I be-lieved in its existence.